The format and style of your thesis should meet the requirements of your discipline and the needs of your examiners.

 - your names and degrees

-- statement of presentation in the form: "This thesis is presented for the degree of Doctor of Philosophy/Master of [insert name of degree] of The University of Western Australia".
+- statement of presentation in the form: "This thesis is presented for the degree of [Doctor of Philosophy/Master] of [insert name of degree] of The University of Western Australia".
 If you are enrolled in a degree which has examinable components other than a thesis, you should state: "This thesis is presented in partial fulfilment of the requirements for the [insert name of degree]".

 - discipline (where applicable)

 The thesis declaration certifies that the thesis is your work, has been completed during the course of your degree, and does not breach any ethical rules with regard to the conduct of the research.
 You are required to sign this declaration.
 Electronic signatures are accepted but please do not use an Adobe 'digital' signature.
 If you would like to use a e-signature please insert an image of the written signature (also known as a 'wet' signature).

 The abstract or summary should summarise the appropriate headings, aims, scope and conclusion of the thesis in about 250 words, but no more than 700 words.